cescalara/fancy/README.md

 `fancy` is a toolbox used for UHECR modelling, fitting, and plotting.
 The majority of the tools used in [uhecr-project/uhecr_model](https://github.com/uhecr-project/uhecr_model)

-The package is tested with Python 3.9 and installation via pip should take care of the dependencies (see below for more info). [`CRPropa3`](https://github.com/CRPropa/CRPropa3) is treated as an optional dependency.
+The package is tested with Python 3.8/3.9 on the latest MacOS and Ubuntu linux.
+Installation via pip should take care of the dependencies (see below for more info). [`CRPropa3`](https://github.com/CRPropa/CRPropa3) is treated as an optional dependency.

 ## Installation
 Installation is done via `pip`: